Blackburn Hamlet: Recreational facilities

 Next to Blackburn is Hornet's Nest, an outdoor recreational facility containing 11 soccer fields.
 Also in Hornet's Nest is a multi-use, privately owned indoor sports dome called the SuperDome, which houses an additional FIFA-approved soccer pitch.
 The SuperDome runs throughout the year, allowing summer sports to be played in the winter. École secondaire publique Louis-Riel is home to the Hamlet's second dome, which is also the largest air-supported fabric structure indoor recreation facility in North America at 12,422 square meters (133,705 square feet).
 The Dome at Louis-Riel, like the SuperDome, also allows for year-round summer sports.

 During the winter months, the Blackburn Arena opens its 3 ice rinks, where local residents can partake in hockey and public skating.
 The Green's Creek toboggan hill, located just next to the hamlet, also opens with the snowfall, and is maintained by the City of Ottawa.

 Government

 Blackburn Hamlet is represented on the municipal level as part of Innes Ward, with the current city councillor being Laura Dudas.
 On the provincial level, the Hamlet makes up part of the Orléans provincial electoral district, and is represented by Member of Provincial Parliament Stephen Blais.
-On the national level, Blackburn is part of the Orléans federal electoral district, with Marie-France Lalonde as Member of Parliament.
+On the national level, Blackburn is part of the Ottawa-Vanier federal electoral district, with Mona Fortier as Member of Parliament.

-On the local level, community initiatives are organized by the Blackburn Community Association (BCA), a group of volunteers from around the Hamlet.
-The BCA works to promote local businesses as well as run events such as the Blackburn Fun Fair, the annual garage sale, and others.
-On top of that, the BCA also manages the Blackburn Community Hall and other community undertakings.
-Administering the BCA is a board of directors of at least four persons, with each director overseeing a different part of BCA operations.
-The current president of the Board of Directors is Ali Yassine.
+On the local level, community initiatives are organized by the Blackburn Community Association (BCA), a group of volunteers.
+The BCA works to promote local businesses, run community events, and manage the Blackburn Community Hall and other undertakings.
+Its board of directors includes a president, vice-president, treasurer, and secretary.